If nobody believed in superstition it would be unable to hurt anyone

 A body can be put into a damp grave and it can either decompose or start to mummify in a leatherly fashion (page 52).

 Because the Catholic Church knows that the evil Cardinal Shuster who was once Archbishop of Milan and was a support of Mussolini and his brand of fascism and who died in 1954 was found incorrupt in the grave after 31 years, and Buddhist Monks and yogis have also escaped decay for no known reason it is reluctant to see incorruptibility as a sign from God.
 It is lay Catholic fanatics and some priests who make a fuss about incorruptibility being a sign from God.
 The X Factor Issue 26 page 718 (Marshall Cavendish, 1997) contains photos of people who were preserved for a long time after death.
-It displays the photograph of a child called Rosalina Lombardo which was taken seventy years after her burial in 1920 and she is perfectly preserved.
+It displays the photograph of a child called Rosalina Lombardo which was taken seventy years after her burial - she was buried in 1920 and she is perfectly preserved.
 The child never had any prospects of being a saint.
 The eyes and the eyelids are perfectly preserved which is unusual though there is no doubt that the child was embalmed.
 Embalming shouldn’t normally enable the whole body to stay preserved.
 But the method was a mystery until recently and the doctor who did the embalming didn’t leave any explanation behind him.
 The magazine also reminds us that there is any number of ordinary people who were not religious like saints whose bodies were untouched by decay (page 717).

-This is how Rosalia looked in 1995.
+Rosalia looked incredible in 1995.
 Zinc salts have been determined to have been the chief cause of her remarkable preservation.
 However the result was that the body became so rigid that it could stand up by itself.
 If the fact that Doctor Salafia embalmed her had been kept secret she might have ended up being paraded by Catholics as a miracle.
 Her preservation was unexplained until recently and Catholics like to see miracles where something is not explained.
 And the preservation was only explained when the doctor's notes surfaced which outlined how he performed the preservation.
 Her rigidity reminds us of the petrified corpse of Bernadette of Lourdes.

 Evil Catholic saint, Joseph Calasanctius, who covered up clerical child abuse in the Piarist order, was rewarded with canonisation by Pope Clement XIII in 1767.
 He was declared in 1948 by Pope Pius XII to be "Universal Patron of all Christian schools in the world."
 His heart and tongue are kept in Rome by the Piarist order and are incorrupt.
 Canonisations are believed to be infallible so the Catholic God clearly approves then of a man who was worse than any modern covering up bishop in his callousness towards the victims of abuse.
 He protected Fr Cherubini despite documenting the priest's activities with children.
 And he did this to safeguard the reputation of the Piarists who masqueraded as altruists in the education of young boys.